abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 ## ⚙️ Lab Requirements

-- Virtualization software: VirtualBox, VMware, or Proxmox
+- Virtualization software: VirtualBox, VMware, or Proxmox (I will use VitrualBox)
 - Minimum hardware recommendation:
   - **CPU:** 8 cores
   - **RAM:** 16 GB (32 GB preferred for smoother multi-VM operation)
   - **Disk:** 200 GB free space
-- Networking: Ability to configure host-only, NAT, and bridged adapters
+- Networking: Ability to configure host-only, NAT, and bridged adapters on the virtualization software
+- Virtual OS Images:
+  - [Ubuntu Server](https://ubuntu.com/download) — Here, we will be using Ubuntu Server for the internal servers (VMs), as I am most familiar with it.
+  - [Kali Linux](https://www.kali.org/get-kali/#kali-platforms)— Kali comes with a lot of test tools that will allow us to simulate attacks against our network.
 - Internet access for package installations

 ---
 <a id="lab-goals"></a>

-## 🎯 Lab Goals
+## 🎯 Lab Goals & Progress

 - Build a **realistic enterprise security architecture** in a controlled lab
 - Implement **segmented networks** with DMZ and internal zones